khalid-naami/khalid-naami.github.io/blog/2026-04-20-how-to-trade-gamma-exposure-gex.md

 slug: how-to-trade-gamma-exposure-quantitative-guide
 ---

-# How To Trade Gamma Exposure (GEX): A Complete Quantitative Guide
+# How To Trade Gamma Exposure: Quantitative Guide

 For decades, retail traders have relied on fundamental analysis or basic chart patterns to navigate the stock market.
 However, the modern financial market is no longer driven purely by human sentiment; it is driven by algorithmic hedging and options dealers.